SunitRoy2703/flutter_movie_app/README.md

 # flutter_movie_app

-A new Flutter application showing popular movies in Us.
+A new Flutter application showing popular movies in US.
 Using TMDB api